senzing-garage/resolver/README.md

 #### Docker registry

-:thinking: The public DockerHub (docker.io) registry or a private docker registry may be used.
+:thinking: Either the public DockerHub (docker.io) registry or a private docker registry may be used.
-Use one of the two options to specify which docker registry to use.
+By using one of the two options, specify the docker registry.

 ##### Public docker registry